pkulchenko/ZeroBraneStudio/doc-faq.md

 If you use Mac OSX, you may need to run the command as `open ZeroBraneStudio.app --args -cfg "singleinstance=false; debugger.port = 8173"`.

+## How do I restore default configuration for UI elements?

+If you made changes by moving panels/windows around and want to undo them, you can **restore** the original UI configuration by selecting `View | Default Layout`.

 ## How do I restore default configuration for recent files, projects, and editor tabs?

 You can **remove** the [configuration file](doc-general-preferences#session-configuration) ZeroBrane Studio is using to store these settings.